AvaneeshK/destroytheworld1/README.md

-# destroytheworld1
+# Destroy The World
-I want to build an app that effectively destroys the world!
+### I want to build an app that effectively destroys the world!